Fully-Dynamic All-Pairs Shortest Paths: Likely Optimal Worst-Case Update Time: A Framework Based on Gutenberg and Wulff-Nilsen's Approach

-\subsection{A Framework Based on Gutenberg and Wulff-Nilsen's Approach}
+\section{A Framework Based on Gutenberg and Wulff-Nilsen's Approach}

-Gutenberg and Wulff-Nilsen's approach was based on a fundamental framework that reduces the fully dynamic problem into a decremental one, which starts from the following reduction: \begin{lemma} [See \cite{henzinger01,thorup05,Abraham2017FullyDA, previous}] Given we have a data structure on $G$ that supports a batch deletion of up to $\Delta$ vertices $D \subset \ver$ from $G$ such that the data structure computes for each $(s, t) \in (\ver \backslash D) ^ 2$ the shortest path ${\pi}_{s, t}$ in $G \backslash D$, if the rebuild time is $t_{\textrm{pre}}$ and the batch deletion worst-case time is $t_{\textrm{del}}$ and the space usage is $M$, there exists a fully dynamic APSP algorithm with $O(t_{\textrm{pre}} / \Delta + t_{\textrm{del}} + \Delta n ^ 2)$ worst-case update time and $O(M)$ space. \end{lemma} The framework is based on the following Lemma: \begin{lemma} [See Floyd-Warshall Algorithm \cite{floyd, warshall}] Given a graph $G / C$, where $C \subset V$ of size $\Delta$, and given its distance matrix $D$ in $G \backslash C$.
-There is an algorithm that computes the distance matrix of $G$ in $O(\Delta n ^ 2)$ time and $O(n ^ 2)$ space. \end{lemma} To give an intuition for Lemma \ref{lemma:framework}, we let $D$ be the set of vertex deletions accumulated from the updates, and $I$ be the set of vertex insertions.
-We use the data structure to compute the shortest paths in $G \backslash D$ with time $t_{\textrm{del}}$ and insert $I$ back to the graph in $O(I n ^ 2)$ time using Lemma \ref{lemma:floyd}.
-We rebuild the data structure whenever $\abs{D} + \abs{I} \ge \Delta$ (after at least $\Delta$ updates) and clear $D$ and $I$.
-Using standard deamortization techniques, we can split the rebuild time into small chunks that are processed at individual updates.
-This guarantees a worst-case running time of $O(t_{\textrm{pre}} / \Delta)$ per update.
+Gutenberg and Wulff-Nilsen's approach was based on an earlier fundamental framework that reduces the fully dynamic problem into a decremental one, which states the following reduction: \begin{lemma} [See \cite{henzinger01,thorup05,Abraham2017FullyDA, previous}] Given a data structure on $G$ that supports a batch deletion of up to $\Delta$ vertices $D \subset \ver$ from $G$ such that the data structure computes for each $(s, t) \in (\ver \backslash D) ^ 2$ the shortest path ${\pi}_{s, t}$ in $G \backslash D$ with the preprocessing time begin $t_{\textrm{pre}}$, the batch deletion worst-case time being $t_{\textrm{del}}$, and the space usage being $M$, there exists a fully dynamic APSP algorithm with $O(t_{\textrm{pre}} / \Delta + t_{\textrm{del}} + \Delta n ^ 2)$ worst-case update time and $O(M)$ space. \end{lemma}